Reading Time: 6 minutes

 Will my new car’s delivery be delayed?

-If you’re importing a car from abroad, it is quite possible that you might have to wait a bit longer for it to be transported to the US.
+Planning on importing a car from abroad?
+It is quite possible that you might have to wait a bit longer for it to be transported to the US.
 Your dealer should be able to provide a fairly accurate estimate of when you can expect the car.
 Dealerships and logistics companies are taking additional precautions, which could result in delays.

 Buying a car from out of state?
 That’s no problem!
 Speak to NAT about collecting it on your behalf.
 Our drivers have implemented social distancing protocols to make the covid-19 car buying process as seamless as possible for you.